 About the Texas Mid-coast National Wildlife Refuge Complex

-The Texas Mid-coast National Wildlife Refuge Complex comprises four National Wildlife Refuges located in Brazoria and Matagorda Counties, Texas:
+The Texas Mid-coast National Wildlife Refuge Complex comprises three National Wildlife Refuges located in Brazoria and Matagorda Counties, Texas:

 Refuge habitats are made up of salt water, fresh water and brackish wetlands.
 In addition, there are prairies, woody thickets, salt and mud flats, and lakes and streams.
 These wetlands provide a safe home for many plants and animals.
 Many animals use the refuges as a stopover during their migration or as a home-away-from-home during the winter months.
 Over 425 species of wildlife use the refuges during all or part of their life cycle.
 The Friends of the Brazoria Refuges invites you to tour the refuges online and then in person.